Dre Campbell Farm

 Azera is a great organic earwig pesticide that is safe to spray on plants even on the day of harvesting.

 Pyrethrins and azadirachtin are ingredients in this natural insecticide.
-The product breaks down in sunlight, and you can use it on most fruits and vegetables.
+You can use it on most fruits and vegetables.

 Do Coffee Grounds Repel Earwigs?